jasonacox/powermonitor/README.md

 3. IP Address - You will need to determine what IP address your network assigned to the Smart Plug - this is more difficult but tooks like `arp-scan` can help identify devices on your network.
 WiFi Routers often have a list of devices connected as well.
 Look for devices with a name like "ESP_xxxxxx".

 ## Run
-You can use the following to pull and run the powermonitor docker container using the following command.
-You will need to replace the enviroinmental values to your devices IP and ID values.
+You can use the following command to pull and run the powermonitor docker container.
+You will need to replace the enviroinmental values to your device's IP and ID values.

 ```
 # run powermonitor container - replace with device ID and IP